vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key2: ebee043890

 *** =instructions2
-Get the count of films group by release year then order by release year.
+Get the count of films grouped by release year, then order by release year.
 Alias the count as `films_released`.
 *** =solution2
 ```{sql}
 SELECT release_year, COUNT(title) AS films_released